COVID -19 information for UAF Researchers

 The IRB, IACUC and IBC committees will operate per normal schedule and continue to monitor activity, process amendments/modifications and progress reports.
 To maintain active research, you must submit progress reports timely.
 Do not allow your protocol to expire.
 If your research is halted due to COVID-19, please submit a modification request in IRBNet.
 There is no automatic extension of research protocols.

 IRB: Studies involving in-person contact with human subjects should adhere to the State of Alaska mandate and University procedures.
 Studies involving no personal interactions with research participants, such as telephone interviews, web-based surveys, research on stored specimens, etc., should proceed.

 IACUC: Studies requiring field research should follow the travel-related restrictions set by the University.
 If you are unable to travel and conduct your field research and need an extension, please be sure to submit your modification request in IRBNet.
 Studies requiring lab research should follow the University guidelines requiring social distancing and contact the ARC with any questions regarding animal husbandry.

 Please refer to the UA FAQ page regarding research for more information.

 Contact ORI at 907-474-7800 or email@example.com if you have any questions.

 Welcome to the Office of Research Integrity

 The University of Alaska Fairbanks (UAF) promotes integrity in research and teaching while ensuring a safe and productive work environment.
 The Office of Research Integrity (ORI) facilitates the responsible conduct of research through educational, preventive, and service activities.
-Organizationally, ORI is located in the Center for Research Services, under the Vice Chancellor for Research.
-UAF Policies pertaining to the conduct of research may be accessed via the link in the navigation bar at the top right of this page.
+Organizationally, ORI is located in the Office of the Vice Chancellor for Research.
+UAF Policies pertaining to the conduct of research may be accessed below.

 - Location: Suite 212 of the West Ridge Research Building.
 Please stop by and visit us any time!